 In case you missed it, click here to link to my New Zealand Herald tribute article to Martin Crowe.
 I wrote the piece in less than 90 minutes in the emotion and shock of hearing my great mate had died.
 If I’d had more time it might’ve been more refined, more eloquent.
 But sometimes writing in the heat of the moment when the words just flow is the way to go.

 There were so many anecdotes not in the article I could’ve shared.
 Like how when I was a music radio host Marty would always text me while he was driving to get requests on.
-Normally these were Michael Buble songs, specifically Everything which when his daughter Emma was about 4, 5 and 6 was her favourite song.
+Normally these were Michael Buble songs, specifically Everything which when his daughter Emma was about 4 or 5 years old and it was her favourite song.

 I loved breaking the rules (without telling my boss – sorry boss) and rearranging the computer song logs to accommodate my extraordinary buddy.
 The idea that Marty and Emmy would be driving along Tamaki Drive in his convertible, listening to their father / daughter song always made me smile.
 How awesome that Marty had that kind of power; the power to make a radio station play whatever song he wanted and to get it on at just the perfect moment.

 This is one of my most cherished Marty stories because it sums him up in so many ways.
 He wasn’t just a doting father, but a dad with such a strong sense of fun too.
 He genuinely loved music as well – it was one of his absolute passions.
 And his was always a life unlike most people’s.
 Normal people can’t click their fingers and get songs instantly on the radio, but Martin Crowe was not a normal person.